Skip to main content

 From Guidance Systems to Green Energy

-UA Aerospace and Mechanical Engineering, with annual research expenditures of $5.5 million, has initiated breakthroughs in areas ranging from microelectromechanical systems to the behavior of objects in space.
+U of A Aerospace and Mechanical Engineering, with annual research expenditures of $9.2 million, has initiated breakthroughs in areas ranging from microelectromechanical systems to the behavior of objects in space.

 AME faculty and students collaborate with researchers across campus and around the world to develop technology and processes for creation of the next aircraft materials, spacecraft guidance systems, autonomous vehicles, implantable medical devices, tissue engineering and renewable energy, for example.